SkygearIO/features/features/5-basic-sso/api.md

 ## Scenario

-* Sign in with web popup
+* Sign up and login with web popup
-* Sign in with web redirect
+* Sign up and login with web redirect
-* Sign in with limited capability devices (TV/Command line)
+* Sign up and login with limited capability devices (TV/Command line)
-* Sign in with Mobile
+* Sign up and login with Mobile
 * Sign in, and then interact with 3rd party service using the auth information
 * Login by `AuthProvider A`, but the email already got another account from `AuthProvider B`, show an error and tell users to login with another